Friday, February 20, 2026

 When Love Becomes Memory

-The past six months have been a storm I never saw coming.
+The past six months have been a storm I never expected.
 Three hearts I loved, three souls I cherished, gone.
-First, my high school friend.
-Her battle with cancer ended in October 2025.
-Five years of fighting, five years of hope, all slipping through my hands.
-Then my sister’s biological father.
-A man she found peace with, a man I prayed she would understand and forgive.
-He left this world leaving memories and lessons wrapped in fragile threads of connection.
-And now my uncle, my father’s oldest brother, a piece of my family’s history, a part of my heart.
-I hold their memories close because nothing else can bring them back.
-And still I keep going, carrying the weight of what was and what can never be again.
+First, my high school friend, whose battle with cancer ended in October 2025 after five years of fighting and hope.
+Then my sister’s biological father, a man she found peace with, a man I prayed she would understand and forgive.
+He left this world with memories and lessons tied to fragile threads of connection.
+Then my uncle, my father’s oldest brother, a piece of my family’s history and a part of my heart.
+Now my childhood friend’s father has passed away, and I feel this loss deeply too.
+His mother and father were very close friends with my parents, so it brings back so many memories, the laughter in our backyard, and the way Joe always made everyone laugh no matter what.
+He was truly amazing.
+I can still remember his laugh and his smile.
+May you rest in peace, Yopo.
+Prayers for your eternal peace with our Lord, and for comfort and peace for your family 🙏🤍✨ I hold their memories close because nothing else can bring them back, and still I keep going, carrying the weight of what was and what can never be again.

-My final whisper: Grief is heavy.
-It burns.
-It melts.
-And yet it forces me to feel every ounce of love I was lucky enough to know.
-Life feels sharper, emptier, and more precious all at once.
+My final whisper is this: grief is heavy.
+It burns, it melts, and yet it forces me to feel every ounce of love I was lucky enough to know.
+Life feels sharper, emptier, and more precious all at once 🤍✨🙏

 No comments: